-The supported protocols are tcp, udp, ssl, ws, wss, and default.
-If default is used, it is replaced by the value of the Ice.Default.Protocol property.
-If an endpoint is malformed, or an unknown protocol is specified, the application receives Ice::EndpointParseException.
-The ssl and wss protocols are only available if the IceSSL plug-in is installed.
+transport can be any of the Ice transport protocols described on this page (tcp, ssl, udp etc.), or default.
+When default is used, it is replaced by the value of the Ice.Default.Protocol property.
+If an endpoint is malformed, or an unknown transport protocol is specified, the application receives Ice::EndpointParseException.
+The ssl transport protocol and transport protocols with a s suffix such as wss and bts are only available if the IceSSL plug-in is installed.